cynthialmy/cynthialmy.github.io/_posts/2025-04-24-sap-edifact-integration.md

 I restructured the approach around three changes.

-**Counterparty-specific validation profiles.** Instead of validating only against the official spec, I built a registry of counterparty-specific behaviors: which grid operators enforced stricter rules, which metering companies rejected optional segments, and which market processes had the highest failure rates.
+**Counterparty-specific validation profiles.** I built a registry of counterparty-specific behaviors: which grid operators enforced stricter rules, which metering companies rejected optional segments, and which market processes had the highest failure rates.
 Engineering used these profiles to test integrations before cutover.

 **Staged cutover rehearsals.** Before the regulatory deadline, I coordinated dry runs with the top 15 counterparties by message volume.
 Each rehearsal sent test messages in the new format and captured rejections.
 This surfaced issues weeks before the deadline instead of on cutover day.
 Engineering teams in Germany, China, and India worked the rejection backlog in parallel, with each team owning specific message types.